dfherr/carchain-env/README.md

 `https://docs.docker.com/engine/installation/#supported-platforms`

-For ubuntu go directly to: `https://docs.docker.com/engine/installation/linux/ubuntu/`
+For ubuntu you can go directly to: `https://docs.docker.com/engine/installation/linux/ubuntu/`

 Also follow the post install steps for the docker user and auto start of docker `https://docs.docker.com/engine/installation/linux/linux-postinstall/`